BigAnteater/KVM-Laptop-GPU-Passthrough/README.md

 If you get an error saying something along the lines of: "could not remove /etc/libvirt/hooks no such file or directory", it's not an error it is intended.

 # Installing Windows + Drivers

+Once you have finished settings up the hooks and VM, you are going to want to turn the vm on.
+If you are switched to your Nvidia card on optimus manager, switch to your integrated graphics.
+Installing windows should be pretty simple.
+Do the install from the display spice window on the VM.